 - Sticking out of the first metatarsal (foot bone)

-- Swollen, bony lump on outside edge of the foot
+- Swollen, bony lump on the outside edge of the foot

 - Thick, hardened skin underneath the big toe

 As the condition progresses, there may be significant changes to the structure shape of the foot, both in the big toe joint and other areas of the foot.
 This can lead to difficulty for individuals to find well-fitting shoes.

 As a result of the changes in the structure of the foot, particularly the overlapping of the big and second toe associated with bunions, pain and inflammation in the area can often present.

 Bursitis is a complication involving irritation of the bursa, the fluid-filled sac that cushions the toe joint, which leads to inflammation, pain and tenderness in the area.

 These symptoms may be intermittent or persistent and are often worsened by ill-fitting shoes.

 Additionally, affected individuals may have difficulty moving their big toe, as a result of the pain and structural changes.
 This can also affect their ability to walk normally.

 Most individuals with bunions never experience significant issues related to bone deformity, however, some patients with severe untreated cases may be affected by complications.
 These may include arthritis in the joint of the big toe in the foot, as well as deformity and displacement of the joint of the second toe.

 For this reason, all individuals with signs of bunions should be diagnosed and examined for risks of severe changes in the foot.
 This will help to direct treatment decisions and prevent unnecessary worsening of the condition.